jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 Here’s how my student put it:

-*"You make sure I actually know what I’m talking about and have me come up with my own definitions of things if they sound too ‘textbooky’."*
+*“You make sure I actually know what I’m talking about and have me come up with my own definitions of things if they sound too ‘textbooky’.”*

 I feel better when my students can talk about smart things in a stupid way.

-Or less colloquially, I feel better when my students can discuss higher-order concepts using layman's terms.
-I truly believe in the Albert Einstein quote, "If you can’t explain it simply, you don’t understand it."
+Or less colloquially, I feel better when my students can discuss higher-order concepts using layman’s terms.
+I truly believe in the Albert Einstein quote, “If you can’t explain it simply, you don’t understand it.”

 [My undergraduate degree is in Physics](/is-physics-hard-how-to-study-and-learn-basic-physics/)—arguably the most complicated topic there is—and I’ve yet to encounter an idea that could not be explained (to a relatively high level of precision) so simply that a layman could understand it.